LisaWow/zkSyncTasks/Galxe_APlus_Role_QAs.md

 🇨 - A platform for music streaming

 🇩 - A virtual reality gaming platform

+> What is the purpose of SPACE ID Voyage Season 2?

+🇦 - To participate in a gaming competition

+🇧 - To learn about blockchain technology

+**🇨 - To receive Voyage Boxes and Loyalty Points, which can lead to more ID tokens from the airdrop**

+🇩 - To collect as much domain names as you can

+> What can users receive by participating in SPACE ID Voyage Season 2 and their Referral Program?

+**🇦 - Voyage Boxes containing randomized Loyalty Points**

+🇧 - GAL tokens

+🇨 - Free 3 digits domain name

+🇩 - SpaceID Gift card

 >What is the purpose of Recurring Campaigns?